 LendingClub is one of the best-known platforms for P2P lending and also the top-rated one.
-The platform connects borrowers and lenders and makes sure both user categories meet the optimal criteria for these roles.
+The platform connects borrowers and lenders and makes sure they meet the optimal criteria for these roles.
 The borrower’s credit score, for example, should be at least 600 to apply for a loan.
 The maximum loan you can get is $40,000.

 On the downside, borrowers can only change a loan repayment term once, and there’s a fee for loan origination.
 There’s also no mobile app available for loan management, although the loan application procedure is 100% digitized.

-The cons are similar to LendingClub – no app to manage a loan, the limited choice to repayment terms, and a fee for loan origination.
+The cons are like LendingClub – no app to manage a loan, limited choice of repayment terms, and a fee for loan origination.

 SoFi doesn’t charge any fees for personal loans and offers a mobile app for managing loans, earnings, and savings.
 On the downside, loan approval takes a long time, which could be a turn-off for many customers.

-A peer-to-peer lending platform for lenders with good credit history, Prosper is one of the oldest lending platforms on the market and has served thousands of clients over the past decade.
+A peer to peer lending software for lenders with good credit history, Prosper is one of the oldest lending platforms on the market and has served thousands of clients over the past decade.
 It’s also one of the leaders in crowdlending.
 The required credit score is not disclosed, but it is reported to be 640.

-Avant is believed to be the best option for bad and fair credit and flexible loan options.
-The funds that lenders apply for with this lending platform can be available as early as the next day.
-The platform has received excellent feedback for transparency: soft credit checks are available so that the borrowers can plan their budgets, and all fees and rates are explained in detail.
-The funds are available the next day, which is an indisputable advantage.
+Avant is believed to be the best peer to peer lending platform for fair credit and flexible loan options.
+The platform has received excellent feedback for transparency.
+Soft credit checks are available so that the borrowers can plan their budgets, and all fees and rates are explained in detail.
+The borrower can receive funds the next day, which is an indisputable advantage.